aridjayarecipes/cutesrecipes.web.app/content/post/2461-recipe-of-quick-healthy-chicken-and-amp-tomato-soup.md

 1. Slide the onions to the edge of the pan and add a little more oil.
 Cook the chicken until it browns and stir-fry together with the carrot.
 1. Pour in the water, consommé soup stock and canned tomatoes to the pan from Step 4 and bring to a boil.
 Simmer the mixture for 25-30 minutes on low heat, occasionally skimming off the scum.
 1. Season the soup with salt, pepper and sugar.
 Then transfer to dishes and garnish with parsley to serve.
-1. For Step 1,  if you don't have a food processor, mash by hand.
+1. For Step 1,  if you don&#39;t have a food processor, mash by hand.
 1. For Step 1, you can used chopped tomatoes as they are, but blended tomatoes are best.

-So that's going to wrap it up with this special food healthy chicken & tomato soup recipe.
+So that's going to wrap it up with this special food healthy chicken &amp; tomato soup recipe.
 Thank you very much for reading.
 I'm confident that you will make this at home.
 There is gonna be more interesting food in home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!